 Part 3A - Parking and Access

 Control Proposed Complies

-Note: To prevent changes in the scale of development, the building height of the Heritage Item or Heritage Conservation Area should be used as a benchmark for the maximum achievable building height of the proposed new development.
+Control Note: To prevent changes in the scale of development, the building height of the Heritage Item or Heritage Conservation Area should be used as a benchmark for the maximum achievable building height of the proposed new development.
 C3 Parking facilities and driveways must be designed and located so as not to dominate the character of the street.
 C4 The design and siting of new work must compliment the form, orientation, scale and style of a Heritage Item or Conservation Area in the vicinity of the site.
 C7 New development must adopt the same eave lines, height of floors, stringcourses and rooflines (pitches and eave overhangs) of the Heritage Item or Heritage Conservation Area in the vicinity.
 Note: New or infill development must not match the existing Heritage Item, but rather sympathetically interpret the façade elements of the adjoining Heritage Item and the pattern of development within the street.
-C10 Notwithstanding the maximum height limit under Botany Bay LEP 2013, new or infill development shall not exceed the height of an adjoining, adjacent or nearby Heritage Item.
+C10 Notwithstanding the maximum height limit under Botany Bay LEP 2013, new or infill development must also be single-storey.
 C11 Where the Heritage Item is single-storey or where buildings in the Heritage Conservation Area are predominantly single-storey, new development must also be single-storey.
-C12 Where a Heritage Item or a majority of buildings in the Heritage Conservation Area are two storey, new or infill development in the vicinity may also be two-storeys.
 C13 Any new development or additions, which have a negative impact on the character of the streetscape or a Heritage Item, will not be permitted.
-C15 The roof shape and materials of new development or existing development shall relate to adjoining or nearby heritage buildings (refer to Figure 36).
-C16 New developments that utilise a variety of roof forms such as gabled or hipped roof plans are encouraged.
-C17 Materials and finishes used in the roof plans of new developments should be dwellings at the rear, compliant with the BBLEP height requirement, proposed materials and finishes to the new works are complementary, and maintained 1.2 metres high front timber picket fence.
+C16 New development shall relate a variety of roof forms such as gabled or hipped roof plans are encouraged.
+C17 Materials and finishes used in the roof plans of new developments should be Proposed dwellings at the rear, compliant with the BBLEP height requirement, proposed materials and finishes to the new works are complementary, and maintained 1.2 metres high front timber picket fence.
 Conditions are to be included in the consent to ensure that the works to the existing heritage building will be certified by a qualified Heritage Architect.
 Complies